 It is wise to immediately replace the stylus of a used cartridge of unknown history, but the only options for the M75ED are now aftermarket styli, which are a minefield in terms of quality – the most respected brands are Jico, Thakker Japan and Tonar.
 A good-quality aftermarket stylus may actually add a little sparkle to the sound!

 The Shure M75ED Type 2 is a 1970s classic that seemed to populate virtually every other turntable back in the day and was my first magnetic cartridge.
 While it lends itself well to the music of the era and still has a lot of love in the audiophile community for its warm sound, I have come to realise that it doesn’t exactly aspire to true high-fidelity.
-In my opinion, to extract the best from this cartridge, it should be used with a phono pre-amp of very low capacitance, which will allow it to express itself more openly.
-This cartridge is worth pursuing if your main musical interests are 60s and 70s Pop/Rock or you wish to take the ‘warm sound of vinyl’ to an extreme.
-For me, the M75ED is a cartridge that is nice to use from to time to time for a touch of nostalgia, but I don’t see it as a long-term companion – there are much more exciting cartridges around.
+This cartridge may be worth pursuing if your main musical interests are 60s and 70s Pop/Rock or you wish to take the ‘warm sound of vinyl’ to an extreme.
+For me, the M75ED is a cartridge that is nice to use from to time to time for a touch of nostalgia, but I don’t see it as a long-term companion – there are much more attractive and accomplished cartridges around.

 If you need help with any of the turntable and phono-cartridge terminology used in this review, please visit the Terminology & Concepts page.